-If two or more people wish to go into business together, and don’t wish to set up a limited company, a partnership offers a simple way to get started; it is similar in many ways to going the sole trader route for an individual.
+If two or more people wish to go into business together and don’t want to set up a limited company, a partnership offers a simple way to get started.
+It is similar in many ways to going the sole trader route for an individual.

 As a partnership, you will not need to notify Companies House, nor deal with any administrative or accounting requirements which are required of limited companies.

 It’s important to know that the individual partners within a partnership are personally liable for any debts incurred in the running of the business.
 This wouldn’t be the case if the business was a limited company.

 When you start the new business, each partner will need to inform HMRC that they are now self employed.

 Each of the partner’s business income is counted alongside their existing personal income, so the accounting side of the partnership should be straightforward.